epouyadou/raphael-discord-bot/README.md

   - Sub-commands:
     - Specifications:
       - each 8 minutes -> +1 resine
-    - `genshin-resine`: Remind the user to spend his resine when its full or at the given value
+    - `resine`: Remind the user to spend his resine when its full or at the given value
       - Args
         - Without: set current-resine to 0
         - (optional) current-resine: how many resine do you have